 Lightweight aluminum without screws.
 Can sustain up to 300 pounds.
 Adjustable neck strap.
 Includes workout glove grip coverage.
 Comfortable cushioning.
 High-quality for the price.

-Consider working out in a T-shirt; straps may rub your skin if you wear a tank top.
+Consider working out in a T-shirt, as straps may rub your skin if you wear a tank top.

-Black arm blaster with heavy plastic buckle for clip.
+Black arm blaster with heavy plastic buckle for the clip.
 Adjustable.
 Rigid metal design.
-Includes quick-release neck strap with foam neck padding.
+Includes quick-release neck strap with foam padding.
 Reduces swinging on bicep curls.
 Helps people with bad backs stay balanced.

 Works better for average height customers.
 Those under 5 feet tall and over 6 feet tall may have trouble adjusting to fit.
 Neck padding could be thicker.

 Made with thick-gauge aluminum.
 Padded abdomen, elbow, and neck pads.
 Adjustable belt made of heavy-duty webbed nylon.
 Neoprene neck pad.
 Double rivets to secure nylon strap.
 Comfortable unless your core isn't strong.
 Great for curls.